2020 Special Event Calendar

 See the Resource Center for more information.

-First step: Anyone interested in hosting an event should email the Special Projects Coordinator at email@example.com or call 425-587-3347 to discuss the event and request an Interest Form; the first step towards putting an event proposal together.
+Anyone interested in hosting an event should contact the Special Projects Coordinator at firstname.lastname@example.org or call 425-587-3347 to discuss the event and request an Interest Form; the first step towards putting an event proposal together.

 Events are the cornerstone for community celebrations and gatherings.
 However, producing an event requires a lot of planning.
 Please refer to the Special Event Guide for a general overview of City regulations and requirements.